Documentation Index

 - Assembly Registration: Assemblies must be pre-registered using

-- Named Pipe Limits: Windows has limits on concurrent named pipe connections
+register_filecommand before use - Named Pipe Limits: Windows has limits on concurrent named pipe connections

 - Memory Constraints: Extremely large assemblies may cause memory pressure in target processes